devDomotz/node-red-domotz/README.md

 ## Outputs

+* Output:
+  * payload.code: The HTTP code
-* Output: the JSON output of the operation, if any
+  * message: the JSON output of the operation
+  * headers: the relevant HTTP response headers
 * Errors:
   * payload.code: The HTTP error code
   * payload.message: The HTTP response content